cqtan/microservices-primer/README.md

 - Docker as our Containerization solution to contain each of our MS in an environment that includes everything it needs for it to run
 - Docker configs to include information / commands in order to run each service correctly
-- Kubternetes to easily manage mutliple containers in terms of: auto scaling, container communication, commands
+- Kubernetes to easily manage mutliple containers in terms of: auto scaling, container communication, commands

 ![kuberenets](screenshots/kubernetes.png)